 We cannot be certain that our operations or any aspects of our business do not or will not infringe upon or otherwise violate trademarks, copyrights, know-how, proprietary technologies or other intellectual property rights held by other parties.
-We may be from time to time in the future subject to legal proceedings and claims relating to the intellectual property rights of others.
+We may from time to time in the future become subject to legal proceedings and claims relating to the intellectual property rights of others.
 In addition, there may be other parties' trademarks, copyrights, know-how, proprietary technologies or other intellectual property rights that are infringed by our products or other aspects of our business without our awareness.
 Holders of such intellectual property rights may seek to enforce such intellectual property rights against us in China, the United States or other jurisdictions.
 If any infringement claims are brought against us, we may be forced to divert management's time and other resources from our business and operations to defend against these claims, regardless of their merits.
+For example, the trademarks and trade names we use-"360"-is being challenged by a third party, which claimed that our use of the 360 trademark infringed its rights.
+Currently, the owner of the 360 trademarks that licensed the same to us, which is a wholly owned subsidiary of 360 Group, is involved in several legal proceedings, in which it is defending the effectiveness of, and our right to use, the 360 trademarks.
+It is also in the process of applying for several new 360 trademarks for our use.
+However, it remains uncertain as to when the dispute will be resolved, or whether 360 Group's defense in the legal proceeding or its applications for new 360 trademarks will succeed.